-A stress test, sometimes called a treadmill test or exercise test, helps a doctor find out how well your heart handles work.
+An exercise stress test helps your health care professional find out how well your heart handles work.
 As your body works harder during the test, it requires more oxygen, so the heart must pump more blood.
 The test can show if the blood supply is reduced in the arteries that supply the heart.
-It also helps doctors know the kind and level of exercise appropriate for a patient.
+It also helps your health care team know the kind and level of exercise that’s right for you.

-- is hooked up to equipment to monitor the heart.
+- Are hooked up to equipment to monitor your heart.

-- walks slowly in place on a treadmill.
-Then the speed is increased for a faster pace and the treadmill is tilted to produce the effect of going up a small hill.
+- Walk slowly in place on a treadmill or ride a stationary bicycle.
+Then the speed of the treadmill or the resistance on the bike is increased slowly for more exertion.
+The treadmill may also tilt to produce the effect of going up a small hill.

-- afterwards will sit or lie down to have their heart and blood pressure checked.
+- Will sit or lie down afterwards to have your heart and blood pressure checked.

-A physician may recommend an exercise stress test to:
+A health care professional may recommend an exercise stress test to:

-- Check the effectiveness of procedures done to improve coronary artery circulation in patients with coronary artery disease
+- Check the effectiveness of procedures done to improve coronary artery blood flow in people with coronary artery disease.

 - Predict risk of dangerous heart-related conditions such as a heart attack.

-Depending on the results of the exercise stress test, the physician may recommend more tests such as a nuclear stress test or cardiac catheterization.
+Depending on the results of the exercise stress test, your health care professional may recommend more tests, such as a nuclear stress test or cardiac catheterization.

 Download a printable sheet: What Is a Stress Test (PDF)?